hasanraiyan/jarvis/README.md

 ## Features

-- Face Authentication for secure access
+- **Real Face Authentication** - Secure access with camera-based face recognition
+- **First-time Setup Flow** - Easy face registration process for new users
 - Voice commands for hands-free interaction
 - **Persistent Chat History** - All conversations are saved and can be viewed anytime
 - Open applications and websites